v0di/landsat8image/README.md

 <p>*You can also add the script path to PATH and run it from anywhere.</p>

 # Note
 If the image can not be retrieved, chances are the coordinates are in the ocean.
-The Landsat 8 sattelite do not capture ocean images.
+The Landsat 8 sattelite does not capture ocean images.

 # Examples
 <h2>By running the following line</h2>